TheMarlboroMan/js-tile-mapper/README.md

 # TODO:

-- Use "ESC" to close the current dialog: should be easy with listeners and subscribers.
-- Move all tiles left, right, up and so on...
-Mostly like "resize".
 - Think about a way to export other than to copy the text to a file...
 Perhaps send to an url???
 - Do everything in English?
 - Fix how the tiles look pixel off...